 The prahok ch’oeung is generally used by adding boiling water to some prahok and just using the resulting ‘prahok water’, one of the reasons being the small bones in the fish.
 With the prahok sach, it’s often chopped finely and put into the dish or used as part of a dip that’s eaten with fresh vegetables.

 In the next article, I’ll be posting a recipe for prahok ktis (more correctly: prahok k’tis), a dish where prahok really shines — in a good way.
 It’s also an opportunity to discuss its relationship with the Thai fermented fish, pla raa.

-Pictured: salted fish before fermentation (top) and post fermentation (immediately above).
+Pictured: salted fish (top) and fermented fish, prahok (immediately above).